earthbound19/Ansible_for_Spotify/README.md

 - Dynamic (re)defining playlists from/to .ini (including code that dynamically reassigns their associated hotkeys live)
 - A dynamic HUD GUI for display / search / assignment of various playlists to various variables (playlist numbers, sort playlist, discard playlist)
 - multiple playlist definitions and associated playlist manipulation hotkeys?
+- Upgrade discography playlist creation to be split into multiple playlists if it breaks the limit - Frederic Chopin broke it at 11,000!

 # WISH LIST (backlog)
 - Option to split music found by other artists into other discography playlists when building discography playlist(s)?